 9. Alessandra Pichelli suffers through 90 agonizing minutes of rowing.

 Alessandra Pichelli, a former division 1 rower, endured more than an hour and 20,000 meters in terrible pain due to cramping during the row marathon.
-Refusing to give up, she rowed for portions with only one hand but still managed to finish in 14th.
+Refusing to give up, she rowed for portions with only one hand.

 8. Vellner and Fraser stumbling on the cargo net.